80% Cabernet Sauvignon, 8% Merlot

 Santa Cruz Mountains

-On Monte Bello ridge, there are three major plantings of cabernet and merlot.
-The first is between 1300′ and 2000′ on the Jimsomare ranch, where cabernet has grown since the turn of the century.
-The second, between 2100′ and 2300′, includes vines from which the first Ridge cabernet was produced in 1959; the third and highest—between 2500′ and 2600’—is the site of several thirty-year-old vineyards, and the old Monte Bello winery built by Osea Perrone in 1886.
+On Monte Bello Ridge, there are three major plantings of cabernet and merlot.
+The first is between 1400 and 2000 feet of elevation on the Schwabacher family ranch, where cabernet has grown since the late nineteenth century.
+The second is between 2100′ and 2300′, including

 No. of Tasting Notes: 12

 View this wine on CellarTracker

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In